About the Alzheimer’s, Dementia and Related Disorders Office

 Pennsylvania Association of Community Health Centers

-An individual representing the Commonwealth's community health centers in rural and urban communities
+Community health centers in rural and urban communities representative

 Helen Schmid, MBA